 - Lower monthly payments.
-Credit cards with high interest rates can make your monthly payments soar.
+Credit cards with high-interest rates can make your monthly payments soar.
 When you get a loan with a lower interest rate, the amount you pay each month goes down.

 - Interest savings.
 One of the biggest advantages of debt consolidation is the potential for savings.
-A lower interest loan can lower the amount you pay each month and also save you thousands in interest.
+A lower interest loan can reduce the amount you pay each month and also save you thousands in interest.

 Cons of Debt Consolidation